Soundcloud - Strategic Design Opportunity

 While it may seem counterintuitive to include a declining revenue stream as a part of the business model, I believe that the positioning opportunity and lack of meaningful competition make for compelling factors to pursue this as a piece of a larger strategy to gain more marketshare.

 Consumption does not only signify taste and preference, it has increasingly become a factor in a moral compass.
-Aligning with equitable payout model is a strong positional stance that SoundCloud’s competitors can pay lip service to, but whose business model is built on reducing payout.
-Adding a marketplace feature will offer a compelling reason to proven music consumers to spend their dollar with SoundCloud as a place to directly support the artists.
-The marketplace could incentivize these music consumers to subscribe to the streaming bundle.
-The marketplace feature combined with digital distribution services and streaming has transformed SoundCloud from another streamer into an omni-directional music marketplace with real points of differentiation.
+Aligning with equitable payout model is a strong position that SoundCloud’s competitors pay lip service to, but profit margin is built on reducing artist payouts and diversifying their products.
+Adding a marketplace feature will offer a compelling reason to proven music consumers to support artists on SoundCloud.
+The marketplace could incentivize these music consumers to subscribe to the streaming bundle and fill the void that Apple Music once held.
+The marketplace feature combined with digital distribution services and streaming has transformed SoundCloud from another streamer into a music marketplace with real points of differentiation.

 Next Steps

 The most crucial step for successful implementation is and development of User Personas.
-The short and broad categories I created above were not based in strong empirical research but general mindsets of people you encounter.
+The broad categories I created above were based on general archetypes.

 As Soundcloud moves into a new era of their product lifecycle, it’s important that they find partners in the rapidly changing internet ecosystem.
 Some potential avenues that have emerged since the peak of the app’s popularity are:

-- Substack music authors (are a growing class of content creators who cater to niche audiences and galvanize their audiences with thought pieces, critiques.
+• Substack music journalists are a growing class of content creators who cater to niche audiences and galvanize their audiences with thought pieces & critiques.

 stern.aaron.b@gmail.com